Philadelphia Memories - Part VI

 Once upon a time, people did much of their shopping at department stores, emporiums selling different kinds of merchandise organized into separate departments with their own accounting.
 The first such store, Le Bon Marché, opened in Paris in the 1850s.

 The concept quickly spread to England and the United States.
 John Wanamaker's was the first department store in Philadelphia, Pennsylvania, and one of the first department stores in the United States.
-The store was the first department store with electrical illumination (1878), with a telephone (1879) and the first retail store to install pneumatic tubes to transport cash and documents (1880).
+It was the first department store with electrical illumination (1878), with a telephone (1879) and the first retail store to install pneumatic tubes to transport cash and documents (1880).
 In 1878, John Wanamaker introduced the concept of the White Sale to combat seasonal sluggishness.
 Starting in 1946, Wanamaker's offered a kiddie monorail for tots during the Christmas season.

 It was called the Rocket Express and ran on ceiling-mounted track system, giving children a bird's eye view of the 8th floor toy department.
 The monorail was in operation from 1946 to 1984.